testbenchcc/markdown-notes-app/roadmap.md

+## 1.4.0 - Gitignore context menu

+- [ ] Expand all and Callapse all should also be in the content menu for files
+- [ ] Add context menu item for folders and files to add and remove it from the notes repository .gitignore.
+Only show these items if `Automatically commit and push notes after saving` is enabled.
+- [ ] Add a .gitkeep file to any new folders as a precaution

 ## 1.3.9 - Keyboard shortcuts

-- [ ] Add tipical keyboard shortcuts when we are using the editor.
+- [x] Add tipical keyboard shortcuts when we are using the editor.
   - ctrl+s - manually trigger a save.
 Do not show the default save dialog moast browsers show.
   - tab - insert a tab (use tab_length value).
 This currently being used for screen navigation by the system.
   - ctrl+; - insert the current date (format set on settings page)